djeada/Linux-Notes/notes/inodes_and_symlinks.md

 Here, the inode numbers for `file1`, `file2`, and `file3` are `684867`, `684868`, and `684869`.

-Use `stat` to see inode information for a specific file or folder:
+- **Extended Information**: For more detailed inode information about a particular file, use the `stat` command:

 ```
 $ stat file1